henkmollema/henkmollema.github.io/_posts/2016-02-11-web-api-in-mvc-6.md

 ## Controllers
 The 'old' Web API comes with its own controller base class: `ApiController`.
 In the new world there is no such thing, only the default `Controller` class.
 Unfortunately, this is a rather large base class and it's tied to model binding, views and JSON.NET.

-However, in the new framework controller classes don't have to derive from `Controller` to be picked up by the routing mechanism.
+Fortunately, in the new framework controller classes don't have to derive from `Controller` to be picked up by the routing mechanism.
 Just appending the name with `Controller` is enough.
-We can also build our own controller base class.
+This allows us to build our own controller base class.
 Let's call it `ApiController`, just for old times sake:

 ```csharp
 /// <summary>